joppevos/GPUmonitor/README.md

 # GPUmonitor

 A gpu monitor based on plotly.
+Build for monitoring render farms.

 The script is able to stream from any nvidea-based gpu host.